Business Risks

 For foreign exchange fluctuation risk, we have established a foreign exchange hedging policy that considers the types of businesses we undertake overseas and we operate in accordance with this policy.

-In addition, with regard to the status of general contractors and JV partners in overseas business, in addition to regular monitoring by the front line, we regularly confirm and deliberate on events that affect our business and their responses through the Overseas Business Risk Committee (the name has changed from the Overseas Business Monitoring Committee), etc., and deliberate at the Management Committee or the Board of Directors of the Company or group companies as necessary.
+In addition, with regard to the status of general contractors and JV partners in overseas business, in addition to regular monitoring by Line 1, we regularly confirm and deliberate on events that affect our business and their responses through the Overseas Business Risk Committee, etc., and deliberate at the Management Committee or the Board of Directors of the Company or group companies as necessary.

 Risk item 5) Risk caused by changes in political/social conditions/ systems (law, tax system, accounting, others) Risk Category (B) External risk

-Risk details • Risk that the Group’s financial position and business performance, etc. may be affected by rising construction and energy expenses, the occurrence of delays in business schedule, etc., due to disruptions in the foreign exchange market, energy market, and supply chain in the event of changes to the political and social situations, such as the emergence of geopolitical risks, such as Russia’s invasion of Ukraine.
+Risk details • Risk that the Group’s financial position and business performance, etc. may be affected by rising construction and energy expenses, the occurrence of delays in business schedule, etc., due to disruptions in the foreign exchange market, energy market, and supply chain in the event of changes to the political and social situations, such as the emergence of geopolitical risks.

 • In overseas business, risk that the Group’s financial position and business performance, etc. may be affected due to obstacles to promote business in case there are changes in political and social situations that have been unexpected at the beginning of conducting business in each country, as there are risks specific to each country’s political and social situations.